 Polder Animation was founded in 2010, specializing in character driven 3D animation.
-We have the in house talent to develop concepts, write stories and direct and produce narrative 3D animation productions and have been able to demonstrate this in a wide variety of character animation projects, from short films, to commercials and most recently 3D animated series.
+We have the in-house talent to develop concepts, write stories, direct and produce narrative 3D animation productions.
+We have been able to demonstrate this in a wide variety of character animation projects, from short films, to commercials and most recently 3D animated series.

 What we make

 Any visual expression that uses 3D animation to tell a story, convey a message or sell a product is bound to have challenges and solutions completely unique to the project.
 Throughout the years we’ve worked on a variety of challenging projects that mostly spur from our goal and passion for creating beautiful animation to tell wonderful stories.

 We consider narrative, stylized 3D character animation to be the core of our company.
 It combines all different aspects of 3D animation production, applicable to all other disciplines.